simbo/auto-plug/README.md

 ## Options

-You either have to define a 'prefix' or a 'pattern' and 'replaceExp'.
+You either have to define a `prefix` or a `pattern` and `replaceExp`.
 All other options are optional.

   - `prefix`
     can be used to quickly define `pattern` and `replaceExpr` at once (see [default options](#default-options))